“Uttering a word is like striking a note on the keyboard of the imagination”.

 - Ludwig Wittgenstein

-The inspiration for this shirt came from this quote above by Ludwig Wittgenstein born 26 April 1889-29 April 1951) was an Austrian-British philosopher who studied under Bertrand Russell.
+The inspiration for this shirt came from this quote above by Ludwig Wittgenstein born 26 April 1889-29 April 1951) was an Austrian-British philosopher.
 Wittgenstein’s work focused on logic, principle of mathematics, philosophy of mind, culture, aesthetics and most famously the philosophy of language.
-He was born into a wealthy family in Vienna in his teens he studied engineering, then Manchester he researched aeronautics and at Cambridge he read Bertrand Russell’s principle of mathematics where he changed his course to logic and philosophy.
-When Wittgenstein was 23 his sister came to visit him in 1912, Bertrand Russell told her ‘We expect the next big step in philosophy to be taken by your brother’.
-10 years later Wittgenstein published his first text ‘The Tractatus’ the summary of which can consolidated in his famous intimation, ‘whereof one cannot speak about one must be silent’.
+He was born into an upper class family in Vienna.
+Wittgenstein initially started teens he studying engineering and moved to Manchester, England where he researched aeronautics.
+Soon after he left to Cambridge he read Bertrand Russell’s principle of mathematics and consequently left engineering for philosophy.
+In 1912 Wittgenstein's sister came to visit him where Bertrand Russell told her ‘We expect the next big step in philosophy to be taken by your brother’.
+Ten years later Wittgenstein published his first text ‘The Tractatus’ the summary of which can consolidated in his famous intimation, ‘whereof one cannot speak about one must be silent’.
 In this text he sought to define the limits of thought by its expression in language.
 In following tradition of St. Augustine (4th century philosopher & theologian) words are the metaphysical mirror or symbols directly correlating to empirical objects in reality.
 Therefore talk of the sublime, mystical transcendent by way of abstraction propositions ‘hangs in the air’ unless supported by reality.
-When communicating between one another words are means of mental pictures we swap with each other through speech.
-The problem is the meaning associated with the word or picture mistranslates in our conversing because of different pictures associated with the word received, resulting in misunderstanding.
-For instance you’re girlfriend may be in the hotel lobby she tells you, ‘I met a very interesting person downstairs’.
-In her mind she meant an innocent chat and in the partner’s mind is interpreted as a seductive threat hitting on her.
-Essentially Wittgenstein is asking how do human beings communicate? ‘ On the whole we are very bad at making clear the picture transference and often interpret the wrong meaning realizing divergences’.
-The solutions are to speak as precisely and less impulsively as possible.

 See our tribute to Wittgenstein by viewing our Constellations Skull Tee.